Admin-7/Mr-Robot-techniques/Connecting-to-an-authenticated-Onion-service.md

 **Do this** to connect to an authenticated Onion service from your Android-based phone:

 1. Install [Orbot](https://guardianproject.info/apps/orbot/).
-You can acquire Orbot from the Google Play Store or, preferably, from [F-Droid](https://f-droid.org/), a free software app store that offers most of the same apps as the Google Play Store, but free of charge.
+You can acquire Orbot from the Google Play Store or, preferably, from [F-Droid](https://f-droid.org/), a [Free Software](https://www.gnu.org/philosophy/free-sw.html) app store that offers most of the same apps as the Google Play Store, but free of charge.
 1. Install [Orfox](https://guardianproject.info/apps/orfox/).
 You can acquire Orfox from the Google Play Store or, preferably, from F-Droid.
 1. Configure Orbot:
     1. Tap the vertical ellipse menu at the top-right.